openhackathons-org/agentic-ai-bootcamp/challenge/problem_statement.md

 ### Assignment 3 - LLM Workflow

 *Ensure assignments 1 and 2 are complete before starting on this assignment*

+This assignment is scored out of 4 points.

 The following folders/files for the llm workflow have been provided to you.